rabidhermawan/planetracker-iot/README.md

 pip install -r requirements.txt
 ```

-3. Create the .flaskenv file from the provided .flaskenv.example, modify the env files as needed
+3. Create the .flaskenv file from the provided .flaskenv.example, modify the env files as needed.
+If no database URL is provided, then SQLite will be used instead.
 ```shell
 cp .flaskenv.example .flaskenv